Linear Production Games with Non-transferable Utilities: Acknowledgments

 \section{Acknowledgments}

+We would like to thank the editorial team and the anonymous referees, whose suggestions helped us significantly improve our manuscript.
 J.C.\ Mart\'inez Mori is supported by Schmidt Science Fellows, in partnership with the Rhodes Trust.
 Part of this research was performed while J.C.\ Mart\'inez Mori was affiliated with the Georgia Institute of Technology as part of the President's Postdoctoral Fellowship Program.
 Part of this research was performed while J.C.\ Mart\'inez Mori was visiting the Mathematical Sciences Research Institute (MSRI), now the Simons Laufer Mathematical Sciences Institute (SLMath), which is supported by NSF Grant DMS-192893.
-J.C.
-Mart\'inez Mori would like to thank Patrick Kastner for computational resources. {